Flameware FAQs

 Do I need to season or cure my Flameware?

-Do I need to use oils or liquids to cook on the Flameware?
+May I use oils or liquids to cook on the Flameware?

-Dry roasting/charring peppers works beautifully on the Comal.
+Dry roasting/charring peppers works beautifully on Flameware.
 You also need no oil (unless called for in a recipe) when cooking off tortillas or flatbreads.
-In general, you can certainly use a little oil or butter for cooking vegetables or for searing meats, and you can add other liquids as needed while cooking.
-As you use your Comal, you will learn just how much is needed, just like you’ll learn how hot or cool you want to have your burner.
+In general, you can use oil or butter for cooking vegetables or for searing meats, and you can add other liquids as needed while cooking.
+As you use your Flameware, you will learn just how much is needed, just like you’ll learn how hot or cool you want to have your burner.

 How does the Flameware distribute/retain heat?

-The Comal and WokPot will give you a nice, even heating surface, and the heat stays in the pot even when you adjust the burner level, so don’t set a high heat temperature with the intention of easing off after you see it sizzle.
-Ease up to it, and learn how beautifully it heats.
-It’ll be easier to add heat than take it away, so give yourself time to learn the rhythm of your Flameware as well as how it interacts with your various heat sources.
+Flameware will give you a nice, even heating surface when directly over the heat source.
+Be aware, the heat stays in the Flameware even when you adjust the burner level, so don’t set a high heat temperature with the intention of easing off after you see it sizzle.
+Ease up to it and learn how beautifully it heats.
+It’ll be easier to add heat than take it away, so give yourself time to learn the rhythm of your Flameware and how it interacts with your various heat sources.
 If you find foods scorching or burning, then start with a lower initial heat.
 Best practice is to heat it up slowly the first time, not to protect the Flameware, but to find your stove's 'sweet spot'.
 Cook surfaces will vary, so how low/slow will depend on what you're using.
 If you're using it directly on a grill, make sure you have both hot and cool areas of the grill.
 Even though the Flameware will retain the heat, being able to move it over to a cool side of the grill will help you keep control and avoid burning.
+But don't be alarmed if you see char marks on your cook surface (see next FAQ)!

 Will the Flameware change in appearance as I use it?